emqx/cloud-docs/en_US/vas/intranet-lb.md

 ![intranet_lb_info](./_assets/intranet_lb_info.png)

-When the status of the intranet load balancing is running, you can connect the endpoints under the VPC that have completed peering to the deployment through the intranet IP of the intranet address on the same port as the public connection port: mqtt(1883) and websocket(8083).
+When the status of the intranet load balancing is running, you can connect the endpoints under the VPC that have completed peering to the deployment through the internal network IP of the internal network address on the same port as the public connection port: mqtt(1883) and websocket(8083).